dusty-nv/jetson-inference/README.md

 > **note**:  to achieve maximum performance while running detectnet, increase the Jetson TX1 clock limits by running the script:
 >  `sudo ~/jetson_clocks.sh`

+## Re-training DetectNet with DIGITS

+For a guide to training custom DetectNets, see the **[Object Detection](https://github.com/NVIDIA/DIGITS/tree/digits-4.0/examples/object-detection)** example included in DIGITS version 4.